mlaursen/gulpfile-example/README.md

 This will download all the depedencies, copy the default developer config file and create the symlinks for any scss vendors for the project.

+Since we create symlinks in the postinstall.js, you need to run this in an administrator terminal on Windows.
+Or if you still don't have the ability to create symlinks, copy the vendor folders manually.

 > View/edit **scripts/postinstall.js** for any scss vendors.

 ##### Source Files